Retell vs Vapi vs Bland vs ElevenLabs: Which Voice AI Provider Should You Choose?

 Which provider is cheapest for voice AI?

-Pricing varies by volume and plan, but all three fall in the $0.05-0.15 per minute range at the provider level.
+Pricing varies by volume and plan, but all four fall in the $0.05-0.15 per minute range at the provider level.
 Retell AI tends to have the most straightforward pricing with no hidden fees.
 Vapi and Bland AI offer volume discounts for high-usage accounts.
+ElevenLabs uses credit-based pricing at ~$0.05-0.08/min, making it one of the more affordable options.
 The real cost difference is in development time — Retell's faster setup means lower initial investment.

 Do these providers support multiple languages?

-All three support multiple languages through their integrated TTS (text-to-speech) and STT (speech-to-text) providers.
-Vapi offers the most language options due to its support for multiple TTS providers including ElevenLabs, PlayHT, and Deepgram.
+All four support multiple languages through their integrated TTS (text-to-speech) and STT (speech-to-text) providers.
+ElevenLabs leads with 70+ languages and the most natural multilingual voice quality.
+Vapi also offers wide language support through multiple TTS providers including ElevenLabs, PlayHT, and Deepgram.
 Language quality varies — English remains the strongest across all platforms.

 What happens if the AI voice agent can't answer a question?